 You know the Christmas season has started the second you put the fork down on Thanksgiving.
 Santa comes to town in the Macy’s Thanksgiving Day Parade and pine trees take up prime real estate on the sidewalk.
 Everything becomes adorned in fairy lights, which can make even a New York garage look festive.
-So put on your ugliest sweater, grab some eggnog and get ready to listen to Mariah Carey’s “All I Want for Christmas” on repeat, because it is Christmas and there is something magical in the air.
-It really is the most wonderful time of the year and here is your checklist for the must-do Christmas Activities in New York City.
+So, put on your ugliest sweater, grab some eggnog and get ready to listen to Mariah Carey’s “All I Want for Christmas” on repeat.
+It’s Christmas and there is something magical in the air.
+Here is what to do in New York in December; your must-do Christmas Activities in NYC.

 Stroll through the Union Square Holiday Market